raphaelameaume/lemonade-spring/README.md

 # lemonade-spring
-`lemonade-spring` is a small utility function to animate numbers with a spring defined by stiffness and dampening.
+`lemonade-spring` is a small utility function to animate numbers with a spring defined by stiffness and damping.
 It's a simple spring implementation based on [this tweet by Taylor Baldwin](https://twitter.com/taylorbaldwin/status/1162407390492405762).

 ## Installation